 Using these methods provide many benefits to the organization ‘ s future operations.
 It is better to select The Constrained Optimization Method for big and complex projects.
 If the project is small and less complex, the Benefit Measurement Methods can be more effective.

-Payback period is the amount of time required to recover the cost of an investment.
+The payback period is the amount of time required to recover the cost of an investment.
 It is an essential project selection method that considers the ratio between the investment cost and average incomes of each period.
 For example, if the total cost of our project is $300,000 and expected return revenue is $100,000 per year, our payback period would be 3 years (measured from the date of project completion).

-Basically the project with the shortest payback period can be selected among the alternatives.
-Payback Period is a widely used project selection method because of it’s simplicity.
+Basically, the project with the shortest payback period can be selected among the alternatives.
+Payback Period is a widely used project selection method because of its simplicity.

 Discounted Cash Flow